dingusxmcgee/dingusxmcgee.github.io/_posts/2023-08-24-Fake-Software-Abusing-Real-Software-For-Fun-And-Profit-Part-1.md

 From here, we can click on the little dot next to the memory address for CreateFileA and set ourselves a better breakpoint.

-Now, when we lookup CreateFileA, we can see that the expected input is a filename, desired access, security attributes and other parameters.
+Now, when we lookup the api documentation for CreateFileA, we can see that the expected input is a filename, desired access, security attributes and other parameters.

 The return value, if successful, will be a handle to the requested file.